“It takes two to know one”

 Common reasons people come see a psychologist/psychotherapist.

-Why making the first step feels so daunting?
+Why making the first step to see a psychologist/therapist feels so daunting?

 Because therapy is first and foremost a personal experience, how it works, how you feel about and respond to it, and what benefits you could gain from it are best experienced through a consultation.
 However, that is easier said than done.
 You could be thinking any of the following.